 NURS 768 Primary Care Nursing III (5 cr.)

 NURS 769 Gerontological NP Practicum (3 cr.)

 Elective (3 cr.)

-For further information, contact the Interim Gerontological/Adult NP specialization coordinator, Dr. Anita Nirenberg, email@example.com, 212-481-4359
+For more information, contact the Interim Gerontological/Adult NP specialization coordinator, Dr. Anita Nirenberg, at email@example.com or 212-481-4359.